d-led/influxdb-cpp-rest/README.md

 ## Authentication

-Basic authentication can be used with all API variants:
+Basic authentication can be used with all API variants

 ```cpp
 influxdb::raw::db_utf8 raw_db("http://localhost:8086", "my_db");